 Central Gardens Nature Reserve is 12 hectares of natural bushland bordered by Merrylands Road, Cumberland Highway and Paton Street in Merrylands.
 It has a native animal enclosure, waterfall, two shaded playground areas, street library, bush school, picnic facilities, bushwalks and plenty of grass for the kids to run around on.
 Plus there is a playgroup that runs on Monday mornings during school term.

 In February 2017, Cumberland Council announced plans to upgrade the main playground and add water play equipment.
-And in June 2018, Cumberland Council gathered initial community feedback on usage of the main playground and input into the design of a new inclusive playspace for kids of all abilities.
+Over a year later in June 2018, Cumberland Council gathered initial community feedback on usage of the main playground and input into the design of a new inclusive playspace for kids of all abilities.
+Now in September, Cumberland Council is inviting you to VOTE on your favourite type/ piece of play equipment that you want to see at Central Gardens.
+Voting closes on Saturday 22nd September 2018.

 The series of animal exhibits are spread between the Merrylands St car park and the playground near Paton St, behind the toilet block.
 The animals include wallabies, emus, kookaburras and swans.
 They are all enclosed behind mesh fences, making it easy for little ones to see them.